-Developer shall prepare and submit to TxDOT, no later than 90 days after NTP2 or 30 days before the first assembly package is submitted a proposed conceptual Utility design (a Utility Adjustment Concept Plan) for the Project (or proposed Utility Adjustment Concept Plans for various segments of the Project,
+Developer shall prepare and submit to TxDOT, no later than 90 days after NTP2 or 30 days before the first assembly package is submitted a proposed conceptual Utility design (a Utility Adjustment Concept Plan) for the Project (or proposed Utility Adjustment Concept Plans for various segments of the Project, as appropriate), showing the approximate location of each existing Utility in accordance with Section 6.3.1, the existing Utilities to remain, proposed location of each Utility and Developer's Utility Adjustment recommendations.

 In accordance with the PMP, Developer shall submit the proposed Utility Adjustment Concept Plans(s) to TxDOT for its review.
 The Utility Adjustment Concept Plan(s) shall be submitted in both tabular and plan formats.
 The tabular format shall identify and numerically list each utility conflict and each associated utility.
 The plan(s) shall be color-coded and shall utilize a scale that clearly depicts all of the required information.
 Developer shall coordinate with the affected Utility Owners as necessary to obtain their respective concurrence with the Utility Adjustment Concept Plan(s) as initially submitted to TxDOT and with any subsequent revisions.
 The Utility Adjustment Concept Plan is a working document, and Developer will modify the plan as project information becomes available.
-Each approved PUAA or UAAA will identify and approve the exact final approved utility location.
+Each executed PUAA or UAAA will identify and approve the utility location.